How Quickly Does Your Organization Make Decisions?

 At the same time, the ability for organizations and individuals to quickly make decisions is often hampered by inefficient practices and manual request / approval processes.
 While organizational hierarchy may determine who decides what, the processes driving the decisions remain ad-hoc and manual.
 Unfortunately, as Harvard Business Review points out in their article "The Decision-Driven Organization:"

 "A corporation’s structure will produce better performance if and only if it improves the organization’s ability to make and execute key decisions better and faster than competitors.”

 In a more recent article by Customer Bliss, the importance of "connecting silos" within the organization is mentioned as a way to improve the customer experience through better decision making.
 HR, Finance, Marketing, Operations, IT and many other departments/business units handle a variety of requests from both internal and external customers.
 Sometimes these requests and approvals cut across multiple "silos" and the organization needs a way to collect, route, track and evaluate all the decisions that need to be made.
 So how do you improve the decision-making process?

 Request systems provide tools for developing workflows that follow preset business rules and ensure that decisions are made:

 - By the best person(s) to handle them

 - With complete audit trails

-Our white paper "Automating Request and Approval Processes" describes a method for automating an organization’s request and approval management to ensure better and faster decisions get made while providing the necessary information to audit and report on the decision-making process.
+Our white paper "Automating Request and Approval Processes" describes a method for decision automation, specifically, automating an organization’s request and approval management to ensure better and faster decisions get made while providing the necessary information to audit and report on the decision-making process.